two members of creative community sitting at table

 Drawing on the expertise of NBME staff, faculty educators and students, the Community developed a novel case format to assess the behaviors of Hypothesis-Driven Information Gathering, the iterative ability to generate and refine hypotheses based on gathered information, then use those hypotheses to direct subsequent information gathering.

-Watch a short video to learn more about our collaborative exploration of Clinical Reasoning assessment
+Watch a short video to learn more about our collaborative exploration of clinical reasoning assessment.

 Findings and Next Steps